rt-2/RageMP-SAARPV-voiceChat/README.md

 Also I am aiming toward a VoIP version of this (server-side, not peer-to-peer).
 I continue the project when possible.

 Thank you for the help: Amata, Austin, BlackBlitch, Bouzigoloum, James Cole, Kiper, LukEL, Mos, StreetGT, Tobias.

-**EDIT: A server-side version of this is coming up for SA-ARP, not sure if will be open source yet.**

-**IMPORTANT: This plugin has NOT BEEN UPDATED since 'the bridge' because we are working on a server-side version.
-If you want to use the currently updated client-side one, contact me at rt-2( @ t )rt-2.net or on Discord (rt-2#6159).**